Kruševlje: Danube Swabian village

 In the early 18th century Kruševlje was again abandoned, and later mentioned in 1740 as a part of county named Somborski Šanac (English: The Trench of Sombor).
 It was noted down as puszta, meaning in Hungarian wasted, deserted, empty land.
 It is similarly recorded again in 1746 on the land map made by Anton Karlschmidt.
 It is possible however, that some Serb soldiers of the military border had been living in Kruševlje between 1720 and 1746.
 As the military border was abolished in 1746, they moved away and in 1746 it was called puszta again.

 The new page in the history of Kruševlje came with the colonization of southern Pannonian Plain administered by the Habsburg Monarchy.
 It was well planned and organized by the state officials in Vienna court.
 The newly conquered lands had to be populated, this time by Danube Swabian colonists.
 During the rule of Empress Maria Theresa of Habsburg there was a great colonization in this great Danube area between 1762 and 1768 and again during the rule of her son the Emperor Joseph II between 1784 and 1787.
 More than 20 settlements were populated only in this area.
 Kruševlje was settled with Danube Swabian colonists mostly during the first colonization, although some families came later as well.

 Anton von Cothmann, the Director of the Imperial Estates in this area and the Chief-Commissioner for colonization visited this land in 1763 and ordered Puszta Krusivle to be settled as soon as possible, as well as the neighbouring Puszta Gakova.
 The villages of Gakovo and Kruševlje were settled in 1767, though Gakovo was built larger, settling about 230 families and while Kruševlje was home to only about 70.
-Even later, many families from Gakovo were urged to settle down in Kruševlje, because there was more free space.
+Even later, multiple families from Gakovo were urged to settle down in Kruševlje, because there was more free space.
 German colonists used the name Kruschiwelj for the village, which was modified version of original Serbian name.

 The majority of those colonist families came on floats called Ulmer Schachtel by the river Danube travelling about two or three weeks from the German Imperial town of Ulm, where they were called to gather mostly from the Imperial estates in Lorraine, Alsace, Rhineland, and the Electorate of the Palatinate (German: Pfalz).
 There were also some families who came from other parts of Southwest Germany, mostly from County of Baden, Württemberg, Bavaria, Swabia, Bohemia and Moravia, as well as from some decades earlier established colonist villages in Hungary administered by the Habsburg Monarchy, like in the Counties of Tolna, Pest, Buda and Baranya.
 They all were given some food, cattle, tools and instruments for living and lately some lands, all this for free, as it was a state-organized colonization.